gcc-mirror/gcc/gcc/config/riscv/zicond.md

-;; Machine description for the RISC-V Zicond extension ;; Copyright (C) 2022-23 Free Software Foundation, Inc.
+;; Machine description for the RISC-V Zicond extension and functionally- ;; equivalent XVentanaCondOps vendor extension
+;; Copyright (C) 2022-23 Free Software Foundation, Inc.

 ;; This file is part of GCC.